What is an Algorithm?

 - The train is not arriving

 The result of the first outcome is passed to an action where it advises to close the gates while the result of the second outcome is again put on test by sending it to the initial statement.
-Furthermore, the output of action which was the result of the first condition is put on a test to check if the train has been completely departed.
+Furthermore, the output of action, which was the result of the first condition, is put on a test to check if the train has been completely departed.
 If the answer is yes, gates are opened, while if it is negative, then gates remain closed.
 We will be discussing more this and working with the following topics (The Subsets/Building Blocks and working of an Algorithm)

-How does Algorithm make work easy?
+How does it make work easy?

 Top Algorithm Development Companies

-Building a great product requires a really good design although we cannot compare an algorithm for two different problems, what we can do is to list out the names of companies which have delivered some excellent products to this world throughout the 21st century:
+Building a great product requires a really good design although we cannot compare an algorithm for two different problems, what we can do is to list out the names of companies that have delivered some excellent products to this world throughout the 21st century:

 - Zebra Medical Vision